jtech555/game615-spring2025/assignments/platformer.md

     </picture>
 </p>

-Before we begin prototyping platformer mechanics, spend some time analyzing the differences between **4 platformer games** (2d or 3d).
+Before we begin prototyping platformer mechanics, spend some time analyzing the differences between **3 platformer games** made before 1995.
+To find games, use google, but if you have trouble, choose from popular franchises like Super Mario or Sonic the Hedgehog.
+If you can play the games yourself, that is best, but if you don't have access, look on youtube search for the game's title and 'longplay' (e.g. "Mega Man X longplay").

 For each game, address the following points:

 - Describe the movement on the ground (pay attention to the details)
 - Describe the jump (again, be detail oriented)